jmbarnes1/HTMDex/README.md

 1. The user creates a new database/table/field via the UI
 2. A registry entry is created in Dexie
 3. UI components display and interact via the alias layer
-4. Updates to aliases are reflected in the UI instantly, with no change to stored records
+4. Updates to aliases are reflected in the UI, with no change to stored records

 ## Live Demo